GDSCWTC BARN HUNT FUN DAY

-Matrix Dog Training Facility
+Matrix Dog – Training Center

 This event will be an opportunity to experience the sport with your dog in an actual Barn Hunt setting.
 NO EXPERIENCE NECESSARY – JUST FOR FUN!
 Fun for puppies, adult dogs, senior dogs and even handicapped dogs.

 First the dogs are introduced to the rats….
 Pet rats in cages – dogs get to sniff and see what the game is about!
-Note: Rats are pets and are treated humanely!

 Next, is the Instinct Test.
 Your dog has the actual experience of a hunt.